rtm223/RTMSDF/README.md

 ![RTMSDF - 2D Signed Distance Field Generators & Importers for Unreal Engine 5](Docs/Images/RTMSDF_Banner_830x300.png)

 # RTMSDF v1.0.0 [BETA]
-Unreal Engine 5 ålugin containing importers for generating 2D SDFs from .svg source files and all Unreal-supported texture source files (.psd, .png, .tif etc).
+Unreal Engine 5 Plugin containing importers for generating 2D SDFs from .svg source files and all Unreal-supported texture source files (.psd, .png, .tif etc).
 Uses [MSDFGen](https://github.com/Chlumsky/msdfgen) for processing of SVG files.
 Currently supports UE5.4+

 See [Changelog](CHANGELOG.md) for details of what is new in version 1.0.